httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a structure defined in this specification:

-1. If the structure is a dictionary, list, or parameterized list, and its value is empty (i.e., it has no members), do not serialise the header field.
+1. If the structure is a dictionary or list and its value is empty (i.e., it has no members), do not serialise the header field.
 1. If the structure is a dictionary, let output_string be the result of Serializing a Dictionary ({{ser-dictionary}}).
 4. Else if the structure is a list, let output_string be the result of Serializing a List {{ser-list}}.
 5. Else if the structure is an item, let output_string be the result of Serializing an Item ({{ser-item}}).